Write a Letter to Your Friend About Winter Vacation Plan

 Sample Letter 1: A letter to your friend inviting him to the dinner 25th December 2024 15 Pine Crescent, Frostville Dear Alex, I hope

-Learn when and how to use the future perfect continuous tense (“will have been doing”) in everyday English.
-Clear rules, examples, and common mistakes for B1–B2 learners.
+Learn how to use the past perfect continuous tense with clear rules, examples, and common mistakes.
+Perfect for B1–B2 ESL learners.
+Start mastering it today!

-Learn when and how to use the Future Perfect Continuous tense for ongoing future actions.
-Rules, examples, common mistakes, and practice exercises for B1-B2 learners.
+Learn how to use the zero conditional (if + present simple) for general truths and scientific facts.
+Rules, examples, common mistakes, and practice exercises included.